josechang/sciinfo/README.md

 		sudo nano /var/lib/pgsql/data/pg_hba.conf

 	Move to the bottom of the page and you can see this.
-	Modify the two host line by changing the last column to md:
+	Modify the two host line by changing the last column to md5:

 		. . .